openskies-sh/aircraftregistry/documents/registry-testing.md

 ## Scenarios

-To conduct comprehensive testing for the registry, we create a software simulation.
+To conduct comprehensive testing for the registry, we will create a software simulation.
 The simulation essentially is digital environment with a number of drones and aerial vehicles flying in the sky.
 Out of these vehicles we would simulate a percent of them making calls to the registry at any given point of time.
 The simulation will also have a temporal compnent in that it will run for a certain amount of time: 15 minutes.
 In addtion to the vehicles making calls to the registry, we would like to simulate different stakeholders making requests for data into the registry.
-This woud be consistent with the

 ## Test details